prasunpp/Clean_Data_UCI_HAR_Proj/README.md

-# Peer-graded Assignment: Getting and Cleaning Data Course Project
+# README - Peer-graded Assignment: Getting and Cleaning Data Course Project

-***
 ## Contents
 - This repo contains the data for the UCI_HAR_Dataset
 - It has one script run_analysis.R that contains the code for the project